 Make root beer baked beans »

-Cheese Fondue with Chipotle and Tequila
+Cheese Fondue with Chipotle and Tequila 7 of 25

 Infuse some southwestern flair to the typical fondue recipe with Monterey Jack cheese, chipotle pepper, and just a dash of tequila.
 An unforgettable appetizer for your next at-home date night.